View and Pay Bills Online

 Should your alternate, or secondary address change, don't forget to log into the on-line system and update it there as well!

 - I didn't get my electronic bill or my payment acknowledgement.
 Why?

-Statements are made available on-line and students are notified via e-mail on or by the 16th of each month for any new account activity or for previously unpaid balances.
+Statements are made available on-line and students are notified by e-mail at least monthly for any new account activity or for previously unpaid balances.
 Payment acknowledgements are e-mailed immediately following an on-line payment made by you or by an authorized payer.
 If you did not receive an electronic bill notification, it may be because you simply don't owe anything.
 You may verify this by looking at your account summary on the Hokie SPA.